djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 [Open Mathematics - Minimal Propositinal Logic](https://openmathematics.org/package/minimal-propositional-logic)

 Thus minimal propositional logic can be defined as nothing but a collection of inference rules.
-Some would argue that this is not what minimal propositional logic is, of course, and they would have a point.
+Some would argue that this is not what minimal propositional logic is, of course.
 But to *define* it precisely in this way is certainly one way of doing so and arguably more useful than many an imprecise answer that a logician would give.

 To continue, earlier it was claimed that we think and communicate intuitionistically.